Archand Bagsit Introduction:

 As of now, only Ernest Obiena has qualified in Athletics for the Philippines to Tokyo Olympics.
 When PATAFA made their pres cons and media announcements, they forgot to mention Bagsit.
 When we think about it should be a breeze for Archand to qualify and join EJ at the Olympics, he has the most chance out of the remaining athletes yet to qualify.

 History of Bagsit

-Bagsit said he has been partially impaired visually since he was a kid but still managed to compete in regular events.
+Bagsit said he had been partially impaired visually since he was a kid but still managed to compete in regular events.

-This journey led Bagsit to NCAA Records representing Letran.
-Before he was picked up by the National Team in 2010.
+This journey led Bagsit to NCAA Records representing Letran before the National Team picked him up in 2010.

-Archand was supposed to have his first para competition in the 2019 ASEAN Paragames that the country was hosting, only to be cancelled due to the coronavirus pandemic.
+Archand was supposed to have his first para competition in the 2019 ASEAN Para Games that the country was hosting, only to be canceled due to the coronavirus pandemic.

-So far, para swimmer Ernie Gawilan has already qualified to the Tokyo Paragames, while table tennis player Josephine Medina is an outright alternate.
+Par swimmer Ernie Gawilan has already qualified for the Tokyo Para games, while table tennis player Josephine Medina is an outright alternate.

 Andrew was elected Vice President of the Association of Track and Field Statisticians in 2020 after being a member for 7 years.